Scalable resolvent analysis for three-dimensional flows: Application: jet with streaks

 RSVD-$\Delta t$ is used to compute the resolvent modes for the modified mean flow.
 The number of test vectors is $k = 10$ and the gains are reported after $q = 2$ power iterations.
-The first few leading modes converged after the first power iteration, but an extra power iteration is performed to ensure convergence since no ground truth results are available for comparison.
+For the same reasons mentioned for the round jet, we use 10 test vectors and are interested in computing the top six leading modes.
+Regarding the number of power iterations, the first few leading modes converged after the first power iteration, but an extra power iteration is performed to ensure convergence since no ground truth results are available for comparison.
 The frequency range $St \in [0, 1]$ and discretization $\Delta St = 0.05$ are the same as used for the round jet in $\S$\ref{sec:jets}.
 The time-stepping scheme is RK4 with $dt = 0.00625$.
-Transient errors are held below $1\%$ for $St > 0$ via transient removal strategy using Galerkin projection with the matrix of snapshots with a duration $T_t = 3 T_s$.
+Transient errors are held below $1\%$ for $St > 0$ via our transient removal strategy using Galerkin projection with the matrix of snapshots with a duration $T_t = 3 T_s$.

 The gains for the round jet and jet with streaks are compared in figure \ref{fig:strJet}(a).
 The streaks have increased the gains by orders of magnitude for $St < 0.5$.
 Some of the gains appear in pairs, indicating mode pairs analogous to those described for the round jet, which arise due to the six-fold symmetry of the mean jet with streaks.
 The match occurs between the first and second suboptimal in addition to the third and fourth suboptimal modes.
 All modes almost coincide at $St = 0.35$ and continue decaying as $St$ increases.